AlainaJensen/Personality-Quiz-Which-Star-Wars-Character-Are-You/README.md

 - Add more characters from Star Wars or other franchises
 - Improve the answer matching/scoring algorithm (handling ties, etc)
 - Add a user interface

-## License

-This project is open source and available under the MIT License.
-Let me know if you would like any changes or have additional sections to add!